theRAPTLab/gsgo/docs/10-tips/10-tips-lerna.md

 * Run `lerna version prerelease` initially when just getting the repo into some kind of shape.
 * Run `lerna version minor` when a release is feature-ready.

 ## How do I add npm packages to existing projects?

 You can use regular `npm install` or `yarn install` inside the package subfolder.

+* If it's only for that submodule, do the `npm install` in the subfolder, then in the root folder execute `npm run bootstrap`
-The advantage that `lerna add` has is that it can add packages to *all* our packages at once.
+* If you want to add the package to everyone, then use `lerna add` has is that it can add packages to *all* our packages at once.
+* If you are added a package related to VSCode formatting (e.g. eslint, prettier) then you should reload the editor also after installing

 ### Examples